The Hill of Tara, also known as Teamhair na Ri in Irish, is located on the River Boyne near Navan in County Meath.

 The summit is crowned with the Fort of Kings, or Royal Enclosure (Rath na Rí in Irish).
 It measures 318m by 264m, and is surrounded by a ditch and bank.
 The most prominent earthworks on the site are the two linked enclosures within it known as Cormac’s House (Teach Chormaic), and the Forradh, or Royal Seat.
 You can just make out the standing stone, the Lia Fail, in the centre of the Forradh (the left hand enclosure).

-In the centre of the image above, you can see the small Neolithic passage tomb of Dumha na nGial, or the Mound of Hostages, which was constructed around 3,400 BC.
+In the images above, you can see the small Neolithic passage tomb of Dumha na nGial, or the Mound of Hostages, which was constructed around 3,400 BC.
 It is one of only two monuments on the site to have been excavated, and is said to line up with the sun on the cross quarter days of Imbolc and Samhain.

 Although many of the structures which once stood proud here have been wiped away by the passage of time, their roots still remain buried beneath the surface, detectable only by modern archaeological technology.
 Many of these buildings are said to have been built by Cormac mac Airt, who was High King in the C3rd, Cormac’s House being named after him, and another monument named after Grainne, his daughter who married Fionn mac Cumhall and eloped with Diarmuid.